Hydrofoil: Prototypes

 The first evidence of a hydrofoil on a vessel appears on a British patent granted in 1869 to Emmanuel Denis Farcot, a Parisian.
 He claimed that "adapting to the sides and bottom of the vessel a series or inclined planes or wedge formed pieces, which as the vessel is driven forward will have the effect of lifting it in the water and reducing the draught.".
 Italian inventor Enrico Forlanini began work on hydrofoils in 1898 and used a "ladder" foil system.
 Forlanini obtained patents in Britain and the United States for his ideas and designs.

 Between 1899 and 1901, British boat designer John Thornycroft worked on a series of models with a stepped hull and single bow foil.
 In 1909 his company built the full scale 22 ft long boat, Miranda III.
 Driven by a 60 hp engine, it rode on a bowfoil and flat stern.
 The subsequent Miranda IV was credited with a speed of 35 kn.

 In May 1904 a hydrofoil boat was described being tested on the River Seine "in the neighbourhood of Paris".
 This boat was designed by Comte de Lambert.
-This had 5 variable pitch fins on the hull beneath the water so inclined that when the boats begins to move "the boat rises and the planes come to the surface" with the result that "it skims over the surface with little but the propellers beneath the surface".
+This had 5 variable pitch fins on the hull beneath the water so inclined that when the boat begins to move "the boat rises and the planes come to the surface" with the result that "it skims over the surface with little but the propellers beneath the surface".
 The boat had twin hulls 18-foot long connected by a single deck 9-foot wide, and was fitted with a 14HP De Dion-Bouton motor, the boat was reported to have reached 20 mph.
 It was stated that "The boat running practically on its fins resembles an aeroplane".

 A March 1906 Scientific American article by American hydrofoil pioneer William E. Meacham explained the basic principle of hydrofoils.
 Alexander Graham Bell considered the invention of the hydroplane (now regarded as a distinct type, but also employing lift) a very significant achievement, and after reading the article began to sketch concepts of what is now called a hydrofoil boat.
 With his chief engineer Casey Baldwin, Bell began hydrofoil experiments in the summer of 1908.
 Baldwin studied the work of the Italian inventor Enrico Forlanini and began testing models based on those designs, which led to the development of hydrofoil watercraft.
 During Bell's world tour of 1910–1911, Bell and Baldwin met with Forlanini in Italy, where they rode in his hydrofoil boat over Lake Maggiore.
 Baldwin described it as being as smooth as flying.